Skip to main content

 Each April we mark the anniversary of the Federal Fair Housing Act which passed in April 1968 by designating April as Fair Housing Month in Vermont.

-Housing and Communities Show: 2014 broadcast with Vermont HUD Field Officer Mike McNamara and Karen Richards (now State Human Rights Commissioner) and Rachel Batterson from Vermont Legal Aid discussing the Fair Housing Act and Fair Housing Month following a screening of the film "A Matter of Place" on CCTV.
+Housing and Communities Show: 2014 broadcast with then Vermont HUD Field Officer Mike McNamara, and Karen Richards and Rachel Batterson from Vermont Legal Aid discussing the Fair Housing Act and Fair Housing Month following a screening of the film "A Matter of Place" on CCTV.

 Vermont Affordable Housing Show: 2014 broadcast with Ted Wimpey and Erhard Mahnke of the Vermont Affordable Housing Coalition discussing Fair Housing on CCTV.